kyawswar87/share-mal/README.md

-# Shalmal v2
+# Share Mal

-A Spring Boot application built with Java 17 and Maven, following enterprise-grade development standards.
+A full-stack bill splitting application with Spring Boot backend and React frontend, built with Java 17 and Maven, following enterprise-grade development standards.

 ## Prerequisites